hamedkharazmi/Impact-Scope/README.md

 - **[Contributing](docs/contributing.md)** - Development setup and guidelines
 - **[Roadmap](docs/roadmap.md)** - Future directions and vision
 - **[Troubleshooting](docs/troubleshooting.md)** - Common issues and debugging

----

-## Status

-ImpactScope has **Phase 1 (Deterministic Static Impact Analysis) fully implemented** and ready for use.
-It's currently under active development with additional phases planned.

-The focus so far has been on **correctness, clarity, and architectural soundness** rather than feature completeness.
-The goal is to evolve ImpactScope into a **portfolio-grade Change Impact Analysis tool** that demonstrates:

-- Static analysis fundamentals
-- Call graph reasoning
-- Deterministic tooling design
-- Realistic CI and developer workflows